-- Under “Welcome to myPMC”, click “Notetaking (note-takers)”.
-Then click on ”Courses/Notes” (this option is listed on the left hand side).
+- Under “Welcome to myPMC” click “Notetaking (note-takers)”.
+Then click on ”Courses/Notes” (this option is listed in the top menu bar).

-- On the next screen, select the lecture date and click on “Select a file” to select the file you wish to upload.
+- On the next screen click ‘Upload Lecture Note’ a window will pop up where you will enter the lecture date and click on ‘Browse’ to select the file you wish to upload.

-- If there are comments or instructions for the student receiving your notes, enter them in the Comments section. (e.g. ”No class next week” or ”Exam review in this lecture”) When you’re finished, click on “Submit”.
-Once submitted, you should be able to see your uploaded files in the “Notes” section at the bottom of the page.
+- If there are comments or instructions for the student receiving your notes, enter them in the Comments section. (e.g. ”No class next week” or ”Exam review in this lecture”) When done, click on Submit.
+Once submitted you should be able to see your uploaded files on the left-hand side of the page.